djmsampson/layout2/tbx/layoutdoc/AxesInsideLayouts.md

 ## Create the layout

 The layout involves two axes side by side.
 This is done using a flexible horizontal box.
-The left\-hand axes is left with the `PositionConstraint` property set to `'outerposition'`, but the right\-hand axes is switched to use `'innerposition'`.
+The left-hand axes is left with the `PositionConstraint` property set to `'outerposition'`, but the right-hand axes is switched to use `'innerposition'`.

 ```matlab
 hb = uix.HBoxFlex( 'Parent', f, 'Spacing', 3 );